nikarh/jellyfin-plugin-authelia/README.md

 ## 🤔 Description

 Unlike [SSO plugin](https://github.com/9p4/jellyfin-plugin-sso), this plugin uses [Authelia HTTP API](https://github.com/authelia/authelia/blob/master/api/openapi.yml).
 The benefit of that approach is a native Jellyfin form and API for authentication.
-This means that any existing Jellyfin client should work with this plugin/
+This means that any existing Jellyfin client should work with this plugin.
 The drawback of this approach though is that only username+password authentication is supported (no 2FA).

 The plugin will automatically create a new Jellyfin user upon successful authentication.
 Any valid Authelia user can login to Jellyfin.